Frequently asked questions

 Wauw, really?
 Somebody actually wants to help me with this?
 Didn't know there were other people as crazy as I am, but hey I'm very glad you want to help!

 First off, do know that this is a voluntary project.
 I only spend my own money on it (primarily the energy bills and DNS costs), so until somebody comes along with a big wad of cash, I won't be able to pay anybody for per effort.
 If you want to help, it will have to be gratis.
-But I will give credit where it's due of course, doing it gratis doesn't mean doing it anonymous (unless you want that of course).
+But I will give credit where it's due of course, doing it gratis doesn't mean doing it anonymous (unless you want that).

 If you're still interested, great!
 I'm looking for help in the following subjects: